Romulo-Moraes/rclock/README.md

 The meson build system documentation can be found on this link: https://mesonbuild.com/Getting-meson.html

 ### Ncurses library
 The Ncurses library is also necessary to run the Rclock.
-This library is a part of POSIX, so a Linux system typically has this library by default.
+This library is part of POSIX, so a Linux system typically has this library by default.

 ### Anemone library
 The Anemone is a library used for command-line argument parsing,

+# Running the program for the first time
+Once succesfully installed, the Rclock executable is globally visible and can already be ran.
+To call the executable just type the following command on terminal:

+> $ rclock

+Running this command, the digital clock should be visible on screen with the default configurations.

+# Configuring a new color to the clock
+One of the most attractive features of the Rclock is the hability of set new colors for each component, there's a variety of command-line flags that can define new colors for each piece of the clock,